nmoll/myRetail-REST/README.md

 Clone the application using the command: `git clone https://github.com/nmoll/myRetail-REST.git`

 ### Installing and running MongoDb
-If you don't already have MongoDb installed, follow the instructions for your OS http://docs.mongodb.org/manual/installation/.
+If you don't already have MongoDb installed, follow the instructions for your OS at http://docs.mongodb.org/manual/installation/.

 Once  it is installed, run `mongo --host 127.0.0.1:27017` to begin using mongo.